What is LSI or Latent Semantic Indexing?

 Latent Semantic Indexing was created due to people keyword stuffing the content on their websites by adding keywords in their Meta keywords, adding multiple keywords into their Meta descriptions and page content using random keywords and unworthy or unrelated content.
 This practice is commonly referred to as ‘keyword stuffing’; it is an unethical practice in the world of SEO and is rigorously monitored.
 You can safeguard yourself against Google penalties by ensuring that you are not keyword stuffing and only producing quality, relevant and related content that will improve quality scores.

-So how does one produce the best results using Latent Semantic Indexing?
+How do you produce the best results using Latent Semantic Indexing?

 - Develop quality content using related keywords around your article or text